-So far, I have seven publications to my name: three non-fiction books, two novels, a manifesto and a collection of poetry.
+So far, I have eight publications to my name: three non-fiction books, two novels, a manifesto and two collections of poetry.
 You can read more about all of them below.

 This collection of essays brings together the best of my shorter non-fiction writing between 2010 and 2017.
 It explores my disillusionment with environmentalism and my attempts to understand the historical moment we’re in and how we can live through it.
 Along the way, it takes in essays on subjects as diverse as the geography of Morecambe Bay, foliate heads, the future of England and the writings of Charles Bukowski.